-Gio Benitez is an ABC News correspondent based in New York.
-He reports for all ABC News programs and platforms including "Good Morning America," "World News with Diane Sawyer," "Nightline," and "20/20."
+— -- Gio Benitez is co-anchor of “Good Morning America” Saturday and Sunday and transportation correspondent for ABC News based in New York.
+He covers aviation, space, railroads and the auto industry across all ABC News programs and platforms, including “20/20,” “Good Morning America,” “Nightline,” “World News Tonight with David Muir,” ABC News Live and ABC News Radio.

-Before joining ABC News in 2013, Gio was a reporter for WFOR, the CBS owned-and-operated TV station in Miami, where he covered the 2012 Presidential election and reported extensively on the Trayvon Martin case.
+Before joining ABC News in 2013, he was a reporter for WFOR-TV in Miami, where he covered the 2012 presidential election and the Trayvon Martin case.

-In January 2010, Gio traveled to Haiti to cover relief efforts following the devastating earthquake.
-His return flight to Miami was turned into a rescue mission and Gio traveled with injured Haitian evacuees to the island of Curaçao.
-In June 2009, Gio was the first reporter to ever shoot a TV story entirely with an iPhone.
+In January 2010, Benitez traveled to Haiti to cover relief efforts following the devastating earthquake.
+His return flight to Miami turned into a rescue mission as he traveled with injured Haitian evacuees to the island of Curaçao.
+In June 2009, he was the first reporter to ever shoot a TV story entirely with an iPhone.

-Gio is the recipient of two regional Emmy Awards and is an eight-time nominee.
-Most notably, Gio was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to turn in their guns and badges.
+Benitez is the recipient of three national Emmy® Awards and two regional Emmy Awards.
+In Miami, he was nominated for his investigative series on alleged police brutality, which resulted in two Miami officers being forced to turn in their guns and badges.

-Before becoming a reporter, Gio was an investigative producer at WFOR and worked on stories involving Medicare fraud, public safety, and government corruption.
+Before becoming a reporter, Benitez was an investigative producer at WFOR-TV and worked on stories on Medicare fraud, public safety and government corruption.
 He started at the station as an Emma L. Bowen Foundation work-study scholar.

-Gio was born and raised in Miami and fluent in both English and Spanish.
+Born and raised in Miami, Benitez is fluent in both English and Spanish.
 He is a graduate of Florida International University’s School of International and Public Affairs with a degree in sociology and anthropology.